NOTE: Sewanee will change its name for "research assistantships" to "research fellowships", beginning February 2019.

 What if my research fellowship is unpaid?

 Ask your faculty sponsor for a letter or email of confirmation, confirming that you have been offered your unpaid fellowship.
 Please ask them to include 1) the department name; 2) the faculty sponsor’s name, address, phone number and email address; 3) the number of weeks for the fellowship; and, 4) a brief description of the fellowship's responsibilities.
 You will need this letter/email in order to apply for funding.
 Alternatively, you may provide your faculty sponsor with the link to the online Confirmation Form for Internships/Research Fellows.
-The form is submitted directly to Career & Leadership Development.
+The form is submitted directly to the Career Center.

 * Without a confirmation letter/email/form, it is highly likely that your application will not be given full consideration and it will be waitlisted.